specht/neo4j_bolt/README.md

 # Neo4jBolt

 A Neo4j/Bolt driver written in pure Ruby.
 Currently only supporting Neo4j 4.4.
+Caution: This gem is not feature complete, and also the documention is not complete yet.

 ## Installation